amanzeekverma/amanzeekverma.github.io/index.md

 ### About Me:
 Hands on Software Engineer with more than 10 years of professional experience.
 Keen interest in technology and system performance.

-NOTE: Currently, I am on a break from work due to personal reasons but I will be back in market for new/exciting opportunity in 2019 (or before)
+NOTE: I was on a break from work due to personal reasons and I am now back in market looking for a meaningful opportunity.

 I have been IT Consultant throughout my career and have been fortunate to work with multiple clients in multiple projects.
 My primary role has been a performance engineer but I have also been a developer, test engineer, build engineer, tool-smith, doc writer, excel maintainer, plough the snow guy as well.
 Have worked in various tech platforms and have adapted to various methodologies.
 Been a technical goto person.